mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/webEdition/index.md

    Note: You will need this password to login into your new webEdition site, please write this down.
    </div>

-*  **Directory:**
+*  **Password:**
-   WebEdition will be installed in a subdirectory of your document root named webEdition.
+   TWebEdition will be installed in a subdirectory of your document root named webEdition.